Skip to content ↓

 Welcome to Nursery - Early Years Foundation Stage

-Mrs Miller - Manaus Class lmiller@gordon.greenwich.sch.uk
+Mrs Altiparmaki - Aster Class ealtiparmaki@gordon.greenwich.sch.uk

 In Early Years we have created a happy, secure and stimulating environment in which children can develop as unique individuals and where they develop emotional, social and academic skills needed to become independent, motivated learners and responsible members of the community.